ThalesGroup/helm-spray/README.md

 ms3             7               Wed Jan 30 17:18:45 2019        DEPLOYED        solution-0.1    0.1             default
 ```

-Note: if an alias is set for a sub-chart, then this is this alias that should be used with the `--target` optioni, not the sub-chart name.
+Note: if an alias is set for a sub-chart, then this is this alias that should be used with the `--target` option, not the sub-chart name.

 ### Values: